Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 $ git status
 ```

-Here is an example of `git status` output in a project.
+Below is an example of what the `git status` command could print out.

-Read the `git status` output.
+Read this output.
 Then, read through the explanation below.
 Then re-read this output to check for understanding.

 ```
 On branch main